Sub Rebellion: Plot

 The twentieth mission involves exploring an ancient ruin, searching for ancient artefacts.
 The Empire's forces are present, having resorted to piracy.
 After the artefacts are acquired, the Chronos crew brings them to the door of the Promethean Holy Ground.
 The opening of the door triggers serious tremors, causing rock to fall from the ceiling.
 The falling rock damages the Chronos's hull, causing air to leak out.
 The Chronos escapes in time.
 In the twenty-first and final mission, the Chronos crew are tasked with investigating the Promethean Holy Ground and discovering the "Stillness".
 The Chronos races across the Holy Ground acquiring charters and proceeding to uncover new ones before their signals die out.
 The charters reveal that the High Council, the leaders of the Promethean Civilisation, ordered the deep submersion of the majority of the Earth into water.
 The charters reveal that the Prometheans are aliens, and that the vast majority of them evacuated the planet, returning to the Mother Star before Earth's submersion, with a small number of them choosing to remain.
 After these charters are gathered, the Hammerhead arrives again (now with deadlier weapons and a paralysing blaster), its crew furious at the Chronos crew for the intrusion and the damage it has caused to the area, with this severely angered crew revealing themselves to be Promethean aliens.
 A vicious fight ensues, with the Chronos eventually winning.
 The Hammerhead is critically damaged and has no means of escape.
 Its crew laments its failure to protect the Holy Ground, before they commit suicide by smashing their vessel into the central energy barrier, destroying it.
-As a result of this, the central energy barrier deactiviates.
+As a result of this, the central energy barrier deactivates.
 The Chronos enters the central area, and this causes the "Stillness" to activate.
 The Stillness is revealed to be a very powerful and dangerous Guardian of pyramid form.
 The Chronos fights and destroys it, ending the mission.

 In the epilogue, it is confirmed that a geosphere manipulation device found in Promethean Holy Ground was used to cause the cataclysmic submersion of the Earth.
 It is stated that researchers believe that, while it may take time, the water levels will drop and the Earth will eventually return to normal.
 The game asserts that that technological advance walks hand-in-hand with great tragedy, and that countless battles in the name of noble causes show this all too well.
 The game also asserts that if humanity is ever to outgrow the fundamental drive to war, it must progress to a more advanced level of consciousness.